F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 -----------------

 | Service discovery bridges the gap between a service's name and IP address by providing a dynamic mapping between a service name and its IP address.
-| BIG-IP FAST has added the following Address Discovery types to the pool subTemplate for creating pool members with Service Discovery:
+| BIG-IP FAST has added the following Address Discovery types for creating pool members with Service Discovery:
 |
 * Amazon Web Services (AWS)
 * Azure